Graphic Definition of Aromatic

 Basil, lavender, and thyme,

-Whispers of the earth, in rhyme.
+Whispers of the earth, sublime.